vspaceone/spaceinfo/README.md

 This runs on localhost.
 You have to configure your nginx or apache to redirect to port 8080 from the given url.

 ## How to add slides?
 To add slides you should add a subfolder in `pages`.
 But a `config.ini` file into this directory.
-This file should look like
+This file should look like:
 ```
 [Page-Settings]
 # If external link is set; The link is used instead of the local index.html file